The Best Trip to Machu Picchu in South America

 2. By bus to Ollantaytambo (15 soles) and then another bus that leaves you at Km 83 of the train tracks, walk the remaining kilometers to Machu Picchu Pueblo (Aguas Calientes).

-3. Route Cusco -> Santa María -> Santa Teresa -> Aguas Calientes .- Perhaps the preferred route for backpackers who want to save the cost of the train.
+3. Route Cusco, Teresa, and Aguas Calientes is perhaps the preferred route for backpackers who want to save on the cost of the train.

 8 Health and safety